-An LFT may appear at a critical point or IR fixed point with restoring the scaling symmetry.
-For example, when we deform a CFT by a relevant or marginal operator, a UV CFT can flow into another IR theory, like a LFT, along the renormalization group (RG) flow \cite{park:2021nyc}.
-When a CFT deforms by a disorder operator, for example, its holographic dual gravity has been known in Ref. \cite{Hartnoll:2014cua,Narayanan:2018ilr}.
-In this setup, a scaling or conformal dimension is well defined only at fixed points where the scaling symmetry occurs.
-In the intermediate scale of an RG flow, the scaling symmetry is broken and the scaling dimension is not well defined.
-At the UV and IR fixed points of the RG flow, however, an operator can have different scaling dimensions.
-To describe the change of the scaling dimension, we need to define an effective scaling dimension which relies on the RG scale.
-In the holographic dual of a disordered system, we investigate how the disorder modifies the scaling dimension of an operator along the RG flow.
+A LFT may appear at a critical or IR fixed point with restoring the scaling symmetry.
+For example, when we deform a CFT by a relevant operator, a UV CFT can flow into another IR theory along the renormalization group (RG) flow \cite{park:2021nyc}.
+When a CFT deforms by a disorder, for example, its holographic dual gravity has been known in Ref. \cite{Hartnoll:2014cua,Narayanan:2018ilr}.
+In this case, a scaling dimension is well defined only at fixed points where the scaling symmetry is restored.
+At the UV and IR fixed points, in general, an operator can have different scaling dimensions.
+To describe the change of a scaling dimension, we define an effective scaling dimension depending on the RG scale.
+In the holographic dual of a disordered system, we investigate how the disorder modifies an effective scaling dimension along the RG flow.

 The rest of this paper is as follows.
 In Sec.
-2, we first discuss two-point functions of a simple Lifshitz field theory and the energy-momentum tensor of the LFT excitation.
+2, we first discuss a simple LFT and its holographic dual.
 In Sec.
-3, we rederive the LFT's two-point functions holographically in the Lifshitz geometry.
-We further take into account two-point functions of an operator interacting with the background LFT excitation in Sec.
-4. In Sec.
-5, we consider a CFT deformed by a relevant disorder.
-We also discuss how the scaling dimension of an operator varies along the RG flow and time evolution.
+3, we holographically investigate two-point functions of the LFT vacuum and thermalized LFT.
 In Sec.
-6, we finish this work with some concluding remarks.
+4, we consider a relevant disorder which deforms a UV CFT into an IR LFT.
+We study how the disorder modifies the scaling dimension of an operator along the RG flow.
+In Sec.
+5, we finish this work with some concluding remarks.